CalobHumble/game-icons-react/README.md

 ```

 ### a note on names
-Some of the original icon names start with a number.
-As you can not have a JavaScript variable start with a number, these names are swapped to have the number come last in the name. (e.g. `3d-glasses.svg` becomes `Glasses3d`)
+some of the original icon names start with a number.  as you can not have a javascript variable start with a number, these names are swapped to have the number come last in the name. (e.g. `3d-glasses.svg` becomes `Glasses3d`)

 ## library license
-This library is released under the [MIT License](https://opensource.org/license/mit).
-A local copy of which can by found in [LICENSE](./license)
+this library is released under the [MIT License](https://opensource.org/license/mit).  a local copy of which can by found in [LICENSE](./license)

 ## icon licensing
-Please see [icons/license.txt](https://github.com/game-icons/icons/blob/master/license.txt) for a list of icon designers included with this package.
-All icons are released under [Creative Commons 3.0 BY](https://creativecommons.org/licenses/by/3.0/) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
-It is heavliy encourged that you give credit to all authors, regardless of license, when using these icons.
+please see [icons/license.txt](https://github.com/game-icons/icons/blob/master/license.txt) for a list of icon designers included with this package.  all icons are released under [Creative Commons 3.0 BY](https://creativecommons.org/licenses/by/3.0/) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/).  tt is heavliy encourged that you give credit to all authors, regardless of license, when using these icons.